Azure-Samples/search-dotnet-getting-started/README.md

 * Create and Delete an Azure Search index
 * Create an Azure Search indexer for Azure SQL

+The DotNetHowToMultipleDataSources sample demonstrates combining multiple Azure data sources into a single search index using indexers:

+* Create and Delete an Azure Search index
+* Create two Azure Search indexers, one for Azure SQL and one for Cosmos DB
+* Target the same Azure Search index using both indexers

 The DotNetHowToSynonyms sample demonstrates how to incorporate the Synonyms feature in your application step by step:

 * Create an Azure Search index